 Chicory root inulin has been shown to support normal bowel function for constipated patients.2

 Probiotic bacteria are those strains of good bacteria or microorganisms in your digestive tract.
 These gut microbes can help strengthen your gut wall against illness and infections.
 They’re helpful, living bacteria and yeast.
-In fact, did you know the word “probiotic” actually means “for life”?3
+In fact, did you know the word “probiotic” actually means “for life”?3 So it is no wonder that foods high in probiotics are great for the gut.

 Studies have shown that probiotics may even: